adnuguk/adnuguk.github.io/input/blog/xaml-on-sl5-wp7-win8-and-wpf-training-course.md

 ---
-author: gep13
+Author: gep13
-date: 2011-12-20 12:50:13+00:00
-slug: xaml-on-sl5-wp7-win8-and-wpf-training-course
+Published: 20/12/2011
-title: XAML on SL5, WP7, Win8 and WPF Training Course
+Title: XAML on SL5, WP7, Win8 and WPF Training Course
-categories:
+Tags:
-- Training
+  - training
-tags:
-- Metro
+  - metro
-- Silverlight 5
+  - silverlight 5
-- Windows 8
+  - windows 8
-- WP7
+  - wp7
-- WPF
+  - wpf
+RedirectFrom: xaml-on-sl5-wp7-win8-and-wpf-training-course/index.html
 ---

 I have just found out about an interesting training course that is happening in London next year.
 The full details of the event can be found here: